Crenshinibon/spomet/README.md

 A small client side subset of the most commonly used index terms to accelarate the search, for example.

 The server process handles the heavy lifting of indexing the documents.
 So when there are many documents to include the server will stall.
 A future enhancement might include establishing a separate process (deployable on a different host) for the indexing.
+Client side indexing might not me doable, because of security considerations.

 Tests
 =====